Pittsburgh Yard Debris Collection

 Decorate costumes and bags with reflective tape or stickers and, if possible, choose light colors.

-Choose face paint and makeup instead of masks if possible to reduce the risk obstructing a child's vision.
+Choose face paint and makeup instead of masks if possible to reduce the risk of obstructing a child's vision.

 Have kids carry flashlights to help them see and be seen by drivers.